-There will be a required affordability period of up to 20 years for units built or preserved with levy funds.
+There will be a required affordability period of up tonot less than 20 years for units built or preserved with levy funds.
 The affordability period will be secured with a covenant.
 If a property is sold during the affordability period, the award must be paid back proportionally.